wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 This example shows the following response settings:

 * [Modified](#customizing-sample-blocking-page) sample Wallarm blocking page `/usr/share/nginx/html/wallarm_blocked_renamed.html` and the error code 445 returned if the request is blocked by the filtering node in the blocking or safe blocking mode.
-* Custom blocking page `/usr/share/nginx/html/block.html` and the error code 445 returned if the request is originated from any blacklisted IP address.
+* Custom blocking page `/usr/share/nginx/html/block.html` and the error code 445 returned if the request originated from any blacklisted IP address.

 #### NGINX configuration file